 The Business Technology Standard consists of three complementary and consistent models and perspectives for unified information and digitalisation management:

 The Business Technology Standard introduces several unique elements addressing the current challenges many organisations are facing with the digital development such as:

 The Business Technology Standard serves the needs of many kinds of organisations.
 Organisations implementing and running pure agile methodology benefit from the Business Technology Standard as it provides simplicity and clarity for the business.
-As all services and solutions are not optimal for sprint-based development, using the Business Technology Standard provides the possibility to use different approaches without compromising the agile culture.
+As all services and solutions are not optimal for sprint-based development, usage of the Business Technology Standard provides a framework to utilize different approaches without compromising the agile culture.
 In addition, the Business Technology Standard proposes a consistent and systematic approach in service management for agile-minded companies.

 Organisations that are using gate-based development and process-driven service management can utilise the Business Technology Standard to broaden the methodologies they use towards agile and DevOps types of development practices.
 Overall, the Business Technology Standard aims to challenge the status quo in order to inspire organisations to continuously search for more pragmatic and innovative development and management practices.

 The Business Technology Standard is developed together with several global companies and public organisations.
 It was first introduced a decade ago and has been proven to work well for real business use especially because of its clarity, consistency and simplicity.
 This fourth edition follows the same foundation, but has been fully rewritten and renewed to respond to information technology and digitalisation management challenges in the 2020s.